dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       The update period of the cache is not constant.
 It changes to be more frequent when faster changes are called for.
 The function which handles that is called Monitor for Changes.
 It looks at how time and weather variables are changing on each frame and these change speeds are used to affect cache timing immediately if necessary.
 The cache timing itself is handled from the function Increment Cache Timer.

-      The function Scaled Cache Period is what actually determines the current cache period based on the current change speeds.
+      The function Cache Timer and Update Speed is what actually determines the current cache period based on the current change speeds.
 The max amount the cache can space out updates is exposed with the variable Max Property Cache Period.

       Note, because Cache Properties operates essentially separately from the update functions, it has some of its own variables for things like Cached Sun Vector or Cached Moon Phase.
 Values which need to be shared by all of the cached properties, but aren't always the exact same as the actual current values for things like Sun Vector or Moon Phase.